Exclusive: Tesla CEO threatens firings after dismal China sales - sources

 Musk has said Tesla plans to boost annual production from a projected 50,000 cars this year to 500,000 by 2020, with the United States and China as the company’s two largest markets.
 In January, Musk made an even more bullish projection that production would reach “a few million” cars a year by 2025.

-China sales, meanwhile, continue to lag expectations, triggering an executive shuffle.
-The company in mid-December confirmed the departure of China manager Veronica Wu.
-Her predecessor, Kingston Chang, left Tesla last March.
+But China sales have persistently lagged expectations, triggering an executive shuffle.
+The company in mid-December confirmed the departure of China chief Veronica Wu.
+General Manager Kingston Chang left Tesla last March.

-Musk in the internal email said underperforming company managers “will be asked to leave or assume a more junior role.
+Musk in the internal email said underperforming company managers in overseas markets “will be asked to leave or assume a more junior role.
 This has already happened in China and will likely happen in some other countries, too.”

 Tesla began taking orders in China in mid-2013 for its sole product, the Model S sedan, and in January 2014 said the Chinese version of the car would be priced from around $121,000, including duties and shipping costs.
 In an interview at the time with Bloomberg, Musk said Tesla sales in China might equal those in the United States as early as 2015.